omeka/omeka-s-developer/docs/modules/routes_and_navigation.md

         ),
 ```

 There are many options for defining the route.
-See the [Zend Framework documentation](https://docs.zendframework.com/zend-router/routing/)
+See the [Laminas Framework documentation](https://docs.laminas.dev/laminas-router/routing/)
 for details.

 ## Navigation